-"We are never going to reach equality in America until we achieve equality in education," she said at an event at the Aspen Institute in 2017.
+We are never going to reach equality in America until we achieve equality in education," she said at an event at the Aspen Institute in 2017.
 "That’s why we’re unequal in this society, and it’s what we need to change if we want all people equal — not just under law — but in participation in society."

 On Succeeding Without Confidence

-This quote comes from Sotomayor's memoir, My Beloved World.
-She says that it was a lesson that she learned from her mother — and it's also a good message for anyone who's ever felt any whiffs of imposter syndrome to hear.
+memoir, She says that it was a lesson that she learned from her mother — and it's also a good message for anyone who's ever felt any whiffs of imposter syndrome to hear.
+My Beloved World.

 On Responding To Discrimination

 In her interview with NPR, Sotomayor told reporter Nina Totenberg she said this in response to a recruiter after he had asked her, at a long ago networking event, if the reason she got into Yale Law School was her Puerto Rican heritage.
 She confronted him about his statement the next day, and he rolled out another stereotype in saying he was surprised she hadn't made a scene upon hearing his comment.
 This quote was her response to that.

 advice for that young Latino kid who's just getting through school and thinking of quitting, or a young single mother who doesn't know where to turn," when she was prompted to give that advice in an interview with The Progressive in 2013.

-Race matters for reasons that really are only skin deep, that cannot be discussed any other way, and that cannot be wished away.
+dissent in Schuette v.
+Bamn in 2013, which upheld a Michigan referendum that got rid of affirmative action at state universities.
+Her quote about why race matters is long, but it's worth reading in full: Race matters for reasons that really are only skin deep, that cannot be discussed any other way, and that cannot be wished away.
 Race matters to a young man’s view of society when he spends his teenage years watching others tense up as he passes, no matter the neighborhood where he grew up.
 Race matters to a young woman’s sense of self when she states her hometown, and then is pressed, “No, where are you really from?”, regardless of how many generations her family has been in the country.
 Race matters to a young person addressed by a stranger in a foreign language, which he does not understand because only English was spoken at home.
 Race matters because of the slights, the snickers, the silent judgments that reinforce that most crippling of thoughts: “I do not belong here.”